-Pelvic Floor Exercises for Men
+The Best Pelvic Floor Exercises for Men

-The pelvic floor is a group of muscles located in the pelvis that controls pelvic functions such as urination and bowel movements.
+The pelvic floor is a group of muscles in the pelvis that controls pelvic functions such as urination and bowel movements.

 Check Your Eligibility

-In 2 easy steps!
+In Under 2 Minutes

-Discover the bladder control supplies covered by your Medicaid plan.
+Discover the male bladder control supplies available through your insurance plan.

 Have your insurance card ready!